 I don’t know about you but we went through a lot of Christmas crackers this year.
 My children just loved them so we had them on Christmas Eve with our North Pole breakfast, Christmas Day and Boxing Day too.
 My 7 year old decided only he could read out the jokes and my little magpie 6 year old pocketed all the little toys.

 I was happy to collect the paper crowns as I knew they would be perfect for a craft I’ve been meaning to try for a while.
 I love recycling little things and paper crowns are perfect.
 They are used so briefly but are the perfect craft material.
+If you don’t have any paper crowns you can use tissue paper too.

 To make sun catcher mittens you will need:

-coloured paper crowns
+coloured paper crowns or tissue paper

 How to make sun catcher mittens using recycled paper crowns